PINPOINTING MESSIAH’S BIRTHPLACE

 The shepherds immediately grasped the implications of the angel’s announcement.
 They knew Messiah had to be a descendant of King David in fulfillment of the Davidic Covenant.
 Mary and Joseph’s presence in Bethlehem as a result of the census imposed by Caesar Augustus confirmed His lineage (Lk.
 2:4).

 The shepherds would have known the sign Isaiah gave to identify the promised Messiah.
 No doubt, Mary and Joseph confirmed the sign by informing the shepherds about Gabriel’s announcement to Mary nine months earlier (Isa.7:14 cf. Mt.
 1:22-23).

-Expectantly awaiting fulfillment of Micah’s prophecy, the temple shepherds would have been informed about the foretold location of Messiah’s birth.
+Expectantly awaiting fulfillment of Micah’s prophecy, temple shepherds would have been informed about the foretold location of Messiah’s birth.

 From all indications, they knew where to find Him.
 This can be inferred by their response (Lk.
 2:15).
-After finding Mary, Joseph and the newborn lying in a feeding trough we are told, “Now when they had seen Him, they made widely known the saying which was told them concerning this Child” (vv.
+After finding Mary, Joseph and the baby lying in a feeding trough we are told, “Now when they had seen Him, they made widely known the saying which was told them concerning this Child” (vv.
 17-18).